Money Services Business

 No, and confusing the two is one of the most common and most expensive mistakes new payment companies make.
 FinCEN registration is a federal notice filing: it tells the Treasury Department you exist and are subject to the Bank Secrecy Act.
 It costs nothing, takes little time, and is never a grant of operating authority.

 A money transmitter license is a state grant of authority to move customer money, with a surety bond, net worth minimum, and application review behind it.
 Nearly every state requires one before you transmit for residents of that state.
-A transmitter operating nationwide therefore holds one FinCEN registration and roughly 50 state licenses.
-Registering with FinCEN and starting to transmit without state licenses is unlicensed money transmission, which carries civil and, in many states, criminal penalties.
+A transmitter operating nationwide therefore typically holds one FinCEN registration and roughly 50 state licenses.
+Registering with FinCEN and starting to transmit without state licenses is generally treated as unlicensed money transmission, which can carry civil and, in many states, criminal penalties.
+Because the exposure is this serious, confirm your classification with counsel before relying on any registration-only position.

 What Compliance Obligations Come With MSB Status?